During your stay

 - that we provide you with the best care possible

-- those involved in your care have the right information about you
+- those involved in your care have accurate information about you

-- full information about you is available should you need to see another doctor or be sent to a specialist
+- full information about you is available should you need to see another doctor or be referred to a specialist

-- that should you have a problem, your records will help to find out the answer.
+- that should you have a problem, your records will help with any investigation

 We may also use your information:

-We will not pass your information to anyone else unless you say so unless where the law requires us to.
+We will not pass your information to third parties without your permission unless there are exceptional circumstances, for example where the law requires us to.

-- to review the care we provide to make sure it is of the highest standard
+- to review the care we provide to ensure it is of the highest standard

 - to teach and train healthcare professionals